aqaPayam/NakhBot/docs/domain/07-open-decisions.md

 * Auto-select another visible photo if available.
 * If fewer than 2 visible photos remain, mark profile invalid/incomplete or hidden until fixed.

+### Visible photo count for profile completion

+Status: Closed

+Decision:

+* A user can upload at most 6 profile photos.
+* Extra uploaded photos are rejected.
+* Only visible photos count toward profile completion.
+* Hidden or deleted photos do not count toward profile completion.
+* A complete profile must have at least 2 visible photos.

 ## 4. Explore and Matching Decisions

 ### Gender compatibility logic